pe1hvh/VBand_interface/README.md

 ![image](https://github.com/user-attachments/assets/9772ca79-4dc4-4013-a776-0f0fd51553f1)

-For this project pin 6 and 7 is used, so the building this project you can use the next software
+For this project pin 6, 7  and ground is used, so building this project you can use also the next software

 - [morse-code-usbhid-interface-the-gadet](https://hackaday.io/project/184702-morse-code-usbhid-interface-the-gadet)
 - [cw_lcwo_pcw_interface](https://github.com/pe1hvh/cw_lcwo_pcw_interface)